-The Company's investment properties include parcels of land located in Davao City currently held by the Company for capital appreciation and are not used in business.
+Investment Property.
+The Company's investment property amounting to \$\frac{1}{2}84.7\$ million as at June 30, 2023 and 2022 include parcels of land located in Davao City (Davao City dacion property) currently held by the Company for capital appreciation and are not used in business.

-These properties, including certain parcels of land, buildings and improvements located in Quezon City (Quezon City dacion properties), were obtained by the Company from Unlad through the Deeds of Dacion executed on March 31, 2016 pursuant to a Memorandum of Agreement (MOA) as discussed in Note 17 for a total dacion price of ₱911.0 million as settlement of the outstanding obligations of Unlad and PWU to the Company, arising from the loans extended by the Company to PWU and Unlad when the Company acceded, in November 2011, to the Joint Venture Agreement and Shareholders' Agreement (the Agreements) by and among PWU, Unlad, an Individual and Mr. Eusebio H. Tanco (EHT), STI Holdings' BOD Chairman, for the formation of a strategic arrangement with regard to the efficient management and operation of PWU (see Note 17).
+Noncurrent Asset Held for Sale.
+Noncurrent asset held for sale as of June 30, 2023 and 2022 represents certain parcels of land, buildings and improvements located in Quezon City (Quezon City dacion properties), which were obtained by the Company from Unlad through the Deeds of Dacion executed on March 31, 2016 pursuant to a Memorandum of Agreement (MOA), together with the Davao City dacion properties mentioned above, for a total dacion price of ₱911.0 million as settlement of the outstanding obligations of Unlad and PWU to the Company, arising from the loans extended by the Company to PWU and Unlad when the Company acceded, in November 2011, to the Joint Venture Agreement and Shareholders' Agreement (the Agreements) by and among PWU, Unlad, an Individual and Mr. Eusebio H. Tanco (EHT), STI Holdings' BOD Chairman, for the formation of a strategic arrangement with regard to the efficient management and operation of PWU (see Note 17).
 PWU is a private non-stock, non-profit educational institution, which provides basic, secondary and tertiary education to its students while Unlad is a real estate company controlled by the Benitez Family and has some assets which are used to support the educational thrust of PWU.
-The properties were recognized at fair value amounting to ₱1,280.5 million at dacion date.
+The properties were initially recognized as "Investment properties" at fair value aggregating to ₱1,280.5 million at dacion date.